causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask108_Spring2025_Implementing_Real-Time_Bitcoin_Price_Analysis_with_Spark_SQL/README.md

 ```
 4. Go to http://localhost:8888.

-5. Under the folder '/data', you will find all the files part of this tutorial.
+5. Under the folder '/data', you will find all the files that are required for this tutorial.

-6. Run the notebooks to follow the examples.
+6. Read the markdown files and run the notebooks to follow the examples.